 While classic mechanical pressure gauges are very reliable, digital pressure gauges are becoming more and more common and will likely become even more popular with the advent of the Industrial Internet of Things (IIoT) due to their wireless capabilities.
 The article here talks about the difference between mechanical and digital pressure gauges.

-To know about absolute, gauge and differential pressure, you can read the Visaya Article here
+To know about absolute, gauge and differential pressure, you can read our article here

 Pressure gauge types